mdnoorit/letslearnai/ml_path_for_beginners.md

     - [ ] [Classification Metrics](https://medium.com/usf-msds/choosing-the-right-metric-for-evaluating-machine-learning-models-part-2-86d5649a5428)
 - [ ] [Hyper parameter tuning]()

-> Important Tip : Start learning about EDA and Machine Learning pipeline parallely once you are done with Linear and Logistic regression algorithms in the MOOC
+> Important Tip : Start learning EDA and Machine Learning pipeline parallely once you are done with Linear and Logistic regression algorithms in the MOOC

  ## Step 5 : Start solving problems with datasets.